twizzler-operating-system/rfcs/text/0000-driver-model.md

 [guide-level-explanation]: #guide-level-explanation

-The twizzler-driver crate provides a high-level wrapper around a collection of abstractions designed to manage a single device (for definition of "device" and the `Device` type, see RFCxxxx), called a `DeviceController`.
+The twizzler-driver crate provides a high-level wrapper around a collection of abstractions designed to manage a single device (for definition of "device" and the `Device` type, see RFC0004), called a `DeviceController`.
 When taking control of a device, driver software can create a `DeviceController` (heretoafter referred to as "the controller") from a `Device`.
 After this point, the controller manages the device and exposes several abstractions above the device:

- - A `DeviceEventStream`, which provides a way to get a stream of events, including mailbox events and device interrupts (see RFCxxxx).
+ - A `DeviceEventStream`, which provides a way to get a stream of events, including mailbox events and device interrupts (see RFC0004).
  - A `DmaAllocator` (details for which will appear in a future RFC).
  - A `RequestEngineManager`, which provides a way to submit requests to the device and asynchronously await responses.